 Addicts like to compare themselves to others with problems to justify their less-severe addictive behaviors.
-Unfortunately, addiction is addiction whether the individual is busted for a DUI, passed out in their own home or is abusing prescription medications on a daily basis.
+Unfortunately, addiction is addiction whether the individuals are arrested for a DUI, passed out in their own homes, or abusing prescription medications on a daily basis.
 It’s only a matter of time before behaviors worsen because addiction is a progressive disease.
-As with any illness, once you have it, it needs to be addressed, regardless of what “stage” you’re in.
+As with any illness, it needs to be addressed, regardless of the “stage” one is in.

 My Addiction Has Nothing To Do With Anyone Else

 Addiction is a disease of isolation, and addicts like to hide their illness from those around them.
-Unfortunately, addiction affects friends and family in many ways.
-This is when denial sets in, and addicts often think that loved ones are judging them when they suggest that help or treatment is needed.
-They see concern and think it’s controlling.
-They do not see how their behavior is affecting the people around them, constructing a reality where there is no problem.
+Unfortunately, addiction affects friends and family in numerous ways.
+At this point, denial sets in, and addicts often think that loved ones are judging them for suggesting that help or treatment is needed.
+They see others’ concern as an attempt to control them.
+They do not see how their behavior is affecting the people around them, having constructed a reality where there is no problem.

 I Have Nothing To Live For Anyway.
 I Might As Well Keep Using Drugs Or Alcohol

 Depression is common among alcoholics and drug addicts.
-Many use drugs or alcohol to self-medicate painful feelings of guilt, grief and sadness.
-Unfortunately, as the addiction grows stronger, so do the symptoms of mental illness and this becomes a vicious cycle of self-medicating for depression and the depression getting worse because of the self-medicating.
+Many use drugs or alcohol to self-medicate owing to painful feelings of guilt, grief, and sadness.
+Unfortunately, as the addiction grows stronger, so do the symptoms of mental illness, and this becomes a vicious cycle of self-medicating for depression even as the depression worsens because of the self-medication.
 And where there is no joy, there is no reason to seek recovery and sobriety.

 Life Is No Fun Without Drugs Or Alcohol